 To join the EVE Live Chat for support, please use your Google account for access, or create a new user account for this chat.
 Please note the forum and live chat use separate user accounts.

 7.6 EVE Licensing Dropdown menu

 The EVE Licensing dropdown contains options for managing your EVE license.

-The License Information Window will display the expiration date along with the number of licenses that have been activated
+expiration date along with the number of licenses that have been activated